LukeHackett/aws-certificated-security-speciality-study-notes/chapter-05/README.md

 - **24/7 access to the AWS DDoS Response Team (DRT)** for manual mitigation of edge cases affecting your availability such as custom rules intended to mitigate application layer DDoS attacks in your environments.
 - **Cost protection** reimbursements will be applied to you account due to DDoS-related cost spikes relating to Amazon EC2, Elastic Load Balancing, Amazon Route 53, Amazon CloudFront, and AWS Global Accelerator.

+Additionally, AWS Shield Advanced provides a number of CloudWatch Metrics to help deduce if there is a DDoS attack currently happening:

+- `DDoSDetected`
+- `DDoSAttackBitsPerSecond`
+- `DDoSAttackPacketsPerSecond`
+- `DDoSAttackRequestsPerSecond`

 AWS Shield Advanced is not activated by default, and has an estimated cost of $3,000 per month (with a 12-month commitment).

+## AWS Firewall Manager

+AWS Firewall Manager is a security management service that allows you to centrally configure and manage firewall rules across your accounts and applications in AWS Organisations.

+AWS Firewall Manager allow for the application of a standard set of policies across multiple services including:

+- WAF Rules
+- AWS Shield Advanced
+- Security Groups
+- AWS Network Firewall
+- Amazon Route 53

+All policies that are applied, are regional based - i.e. not global.

+## WAF vs Shield vs Firewall Manager

+- WAF is for granular protection of resources via the Web ACL definitions
+- Shield adds an extra layer of protection, including DDoS protection
+- Firewall Manager automates the protect of new resources

+## AWS Network Firewall

+AWS Network Firewall allows you to define firewall rules that provide fine-grained control over network traffic that enters or leaves your network.

+It operates at layers 3 - 7 and rules can be centrally managed across multiple accounts.

+Rules can be set to allow, deny or alert on traffic matches, with all matches being forwarded to S3, CloudWatch Logs or Kinesis Data Firehose.

+**Exam Tip:** GuardDuty can report findings into Security Hub, which can trigger a Lambda function to update Network Firewall rule(s) to prevent traffic from entering/leaving the VPC (a common exam question).